vuejs/vue2-ssr-docs/docs/guide/data.md

   },

   // Client-side only
-  mounted () {
+  beforeMount () {
-    // We already incremented 'count' on the server
-    // We know by checking if the 'foo' state already exists const alreadyIncremented = !!this.$store.state.foo
+    // We have to check if there is no data const storeCountEmpty = !!this.$store.state.foo.count

     // We register the foo module
     this.registerFoo()

-    if (!alreadyIncremented) {
+    // Check if there is no data and fetch it if (storeCountEmpty) {
       this.fooInc()
     }
   },